mercan26/Assignment-2/README.md

 Javascript to build cool stuff quickly.

 The first assignment is super simple and is just to help you "get your feet
 wet" with writing relatively simple javascript.
+Since its first time doing homework in this class, these directions will guide you through the general process of obtaining the files from git.
+Future assignments will not describe include such details.

 *0) Before everything else, remember that its easier to keep things organized from the start than it is to organize a bunch of random files later.
 Make sure